ZZZhyEva/Multi-layer-Kernel-Machine/README.md

 ## About

 This is a project to construct an efficient multi-layer kernel machine with Monte Carlo methods, using kernel approximation methods.
+Besides, we add some tricks such as residual learning and data splitting.

 ## Data